Skip to main content

 Here’s a simplified view of how everything connects:

-• A subscription holds one or more plans.
+• A subscription holds one or more plans and lives within a team.

 • Each plan is tied to a single environment.

-• Each environment can host one or more sites, depending on the plan type.
+• Each environment can host one or more sites (excluding Starter 1 plan).

-This creates a hierarchy that looks like this: Subscription → Plan → Environment → Site
+This creates a hierarchy that looks like this: Team → Subscription → Plan → Environment → Site

 Each layer has its own role: